Skip links

 4.8 Right to revoke the declaration of consent under data protection law

-You have the right to revoke your declaration of consent under data protection law at any time.
+You have the right to withdraw your consent for data protection at any time.
 The revocation of consent does not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.

 4.9 Automated decision in individual cases including profiling